ITR Season 2025 Banner

 What is Surcharge?

-In case the income exceeds a certain threshold, the additional taxes are to be paid over and above existing tax rates.
-This is an additional tax on the High Income Earners.
+If income exceeds a certain threshold, additional taxes must be paid over and above existing tax rates.
+This is an additional tax on High-Income Earners.

 Surcharge rates are as below: